Sina-Drums

-Sina Doering ([ˈziːna ˈdøːʁɪŋ], also written as Sina Döring) is a German drummer known professionally as Sina-Drums.'
+Sina Doering ([ˈziːna ˈdøːʁɪŋ], also written as Sina Döring) is a German drummer known professionally as Sina-Drums.
 Sina was born on 6 May 1999 in Marburg, Hesse (Germany), and currently lives in London, United Kingdom.
-In addition to her success as a YouTuber with over 1.75 million subscribers, Sina plays on several albums and has collaborated with internationally known musicians.
+In addition to her success as a YouTuber with over 1.93 million subscribers, Sina plays on several albums and has collaborated with internationally known musicians.

 Life and career

 Sina was born into a musical family in Marburg, Germany.
 Sina's father, Michael Doering, works as both a live and studio musician and a songwriter and producer under the stage name Mike Wilbury.
-Sina's mother plays the piano and likes to sing, although she does not perform professionally.
 At the age of two, Sina accompanied her father for the first time on the tour of his Beatles tribute band, The Silver Beatles.
 When Sina was six years old, her father recorded the children's musical A Toy Soldier in Love, in which she appeared for the first time as an actress in an advertising trailer.
 Sina began playing drums in 2009 and took regular lessons at the Drummers' Inspiration drum school in Krefeld, Germany between 2009 and 2016.

 In 2013, Michael launched Sina's YouTube channel and on the same day uploaded her first drum cover video, in which she drummed to "Metropolis Pt.
 1" by Dream Theater.
 As of 19 July 2024, her YouTube channel, Sina-Drums, had 613 videos, more than 1.8 million subscribers, and over 767 million total views.
 With the channel, Sina attracted both German and international musical interest.
 In a 2017 interview, founding member of Chicago Daniel Seraphine described Sina-Drums as "awesome" in reference to her drum cover of Chicago's "25 or 6 to 4".

 In 2015, after presenting more drum covers on her channel for a few years, Sina began work on her own album project, which brought together young musicians from all over the world.
 Lauren Isenberg, who is now known as Renforshort, was involved, among others.
 In 2016, Sina released the album, titled Chi Might, via Rockwerk Records (a label cooperative of the German Rock & Pop Musicians' Association).

 From 2017 to March 2021, Sina was part of hard rock band The Gäs, which played as the opening act for Glenn Hughes and Manfred Mann's Earth Band, among other groups.
 She also performed on The Gäs's 2017 album Savage.